markash/markash.github.io/_posts/2016-10-10-inception.md

 ![alt text](/img/ThreeSixty/Assessment.png "ThreeSixty Assessment")

-The application is available for evaluation at https://yellowfire-threesixty.herokuapp.com with the administrator user admin and the password of password.
+The application is available for evaluation at <a href="https://yellowfire-threesixty.herokuapp.com" target="_blank">https://yellowfire-threesixty.herokuapp.com</a> with the administrator user admin and the password of password.

 # User Management
 Management of user information is defined as an administrative role within the system.
 The `Reports To` user is defined as the manager or team lead that would assess the performance of the employee and the `Email` is used to notify the user that a piece of the assessment workflow is completed and the next steps to be completed.